-However, we do not know n either so we must employ a computational technique to model the reflectance R as a function displayed in equation 6[4] as well as two forms of the Sellmeier approximation, equations 7 and 8[reference].
+However, we do not know n either so we must employ a computational technique to model the reflectance R as a function displayed in Eq.
+6[4] as well as two forms of the Sellmeier approximation, equations 7 and 8[reference].